With so much information to digest about skincare products, it can be channeling to find a great facial cleanser.

 - Pat the face dry with a clean towel, being careful to not be too rough.
 Gently drying the skin will help prevent any irritation.

-When it comes to cleansing, dry skin can be tricky.
+It can be difficult to choose the right face wash.
 Because you do not want the skin to dry out unnecessarily, it is important to choose cleansers that are gentle.
-Choose a cleanser that effectively removes excessive oil, dirt and impurities, making sure your skin does not feel overly dry, or further exacerbate the dry skin.
-To help, use a cleanser once a day (at night).
+Choose a cleanser that effectively removes excessive oil, dirt and impurities, making sure your skin does not feel overly dry, or tight.
+Should this happen, scale back usage, or consider switching to a more gentle product.

 A drugstore facial cleanser favorite, this unique cleanser is formulated to deliver much-needed moisture to dry skin.
 This gentle face wash can remove the dirt, oil, and grime that you need it to without disrupting the skin's natural hydration process.
 The cleanser's ceramides reinforce the skin's protective outer barrier while the hyaluronic acid brings hydration up to the surface of the skin.
 The 24-hour hydration ensures that your skin will be properly moisturized between cleansings.